huggingface/diffusers/examples/inference/readme.md

 ## Image-to-Image text-guided generation with Stable Diffusion

-The `image_to_image.py` implements `StableDiffusionImg2ImgPipeline`, it let's you pass a text prompt and an initial image to condition on to generate new images.
-This examples also showcases how you can write custom diffusion pipelines using `diffusers`.
+The `image_to_image.py` script implements `StableDiffusionImg2ImgPipeline`.
+It lets you pass a text prompt and an initial image to condition the generation of new images.
+This example also showcases how you can write custom diffusion pipelines using `diffusers`!

 ### How to use it